 How to Start a Medical Marijuana Business in Florida

-Six licenses have already been granted under the previous state program,in order to be competitive with these previously established businesses it is best to get started immediately.
+Six medical marijuana business licenses have already been granted under the previous state program.
+In order to be competitive with these previously established businesses, it is best to get started immediately.
 Here are the items that will require research and planning, in order to assemble and submit an application in Florida:

 - Team: The talent you engage for your organization will be an important component regulators will consider as they review your application.